Rajinderk1/Neutri_guru/README.md

-# AI Meal Planner App
+# NutriGuru

-This project is a meal planning app that generates personalized meal plans based on a user's caloric needs and food preferences.
+This project is meal planner as well as meal calories detector.
+Based on the user input it will help the user as per their needs
 It utilizes natural language processing to generate creative meal ideas using ingredients selected by the algorithm.

 ## Features
+- Food image detection and calories predictor
 - Calculation of daily calorie needs based on user inputs like age, height, weight, and gender
 - Selection of user food preferences and allergies/restrictions
 - Generation of meal plans for breakfast, lunch, and dinner within the target calorie ranges